apache/arrow/docs/source/format/CanonicalExtensions.rst

     length and equal to the number of dimensions.

-    ``dim_names`` are used if the dimensions have well-known names and they map to the physical order (row-major).
+    ``dim_names`` are used if the dimensions have well-known names and they map to the physical layout (row-major).

   * **permutation**  = indices of the desired ordering of the original dimensions, defined as an array.

     The indices contain a permutation of the values [0, 1, .., N-1] where
     N is the number of dimensions.
-The permutation indicates which dimension of the logical order corresponds to which dimension of the physical tensor (the i-th dimension of the logical view corresponds to the dimension with number permutations[i] of the physical tensor).
+The permutation indicates which dimension of the logical layout corresponds to which dimension of the physical tensor (the i-th dimension of the logical view corresponds to the dimension with number permutations[i] of the physical tensor).

     **Permutation is only needed in case the logical order of the tensor is a permutation of the physical order (row-major).**

-    When logical and physical order are equal, the permutation will always equal to the original order of dimensions ([0, 1, .., N-1]) and therefore doesn't need to be defined.
+    When logical and physical layout are equal, the permutation will always equal to the original layout of dimensions ([0, 1, .., N-1]) and therefore doesn't need to be defined.

 * Description of the serialization: